Practicing pro bono for a better world

-We believe that giving back to the communities we serve through pro bono activities is both a public and professional duty.
+We believe that giving back to the communities we serve through pro bono work is both a public and a professional duty.

-Whether it is helping an organization sort through the legal gymnastics of delivering running shoes to children in Africa, or representing victims of unsanitary living conditions against their landlord or intervening before the Supreme Court of Canada on numerous human rights issues, our pro bono activities are just one of the many ways we put into practice the three core values of our practice - quality, unity and integrity:
+Whether it is providing legal advice to groups sponsoring refugees, assisting a transgender youth to protect their identity or intervening before the Supreme Court of Canada on a host of human rights issues, providing pro bono legal services is just one of the many ways we practise our firm’s three core values of unity, integrity and quality:

-Unity around a shared goal of providing pro bono legal services to those who could not otherwise afford them; and
+Unity around a shared goal of providing pro bono legal services to those who would not otherwise be able to afford them;

-Integrity to recognize openly and honestly that the legal needs of certain individuals and not-for-profit, civic, religious or educational organizations could not be met without our help.
+Integrity to recognize openly and honestly that the legal needs of certain individuals and not-for-profit, civic, religious or educational organizations cannot be met without our help; and

 These are values we instill in our people.
-From the start of their careers, our lawyers are encouraged to seek pro bono work and their pursuits are supported by the partnership, notably by treating their pro bono activities as billable hours for the purpose of career evaluations.
+From the outset, our lawyers are encouraged to seek out pro bono work.
+The partnership supports their efforts by, among other things, treating their pro bono services as billable hours for professional evaluation purposes.

-We have pledged up to 30 hours of pro bono service per lawyer per year.
-We are proud that our lawyers make time to support individuals and not-for-profit organizations within our local communities in Montréal, Québec, Toronto, Ottawa, Calgary and across Canada.
+We are proud that our lawyers make time to support individuals and not-for-profit organizations within our local communities in Montréal, Quebec City, Toronto, Guelph, Ottawa, Calgary, Vancouver and across Canada.

 Volunteering by using our legal expertise is a fundamental part of our practice.
 Norton Rose Fulbright has a well-established pro bono and community program that is active across the globe.